Dr Jean Denis Mallet, Former Head of the French Pharmaceutical Inspection Dpt. AFSSAPS

-Stephan Reuter, Optima Pharma
+Stephan Reuter, Managing Director, Optima Pharma

 Dr Ingrid Walther, Former Head of the Business Unit iv Drugs, Fresenius

-This course explains how the requirements laid down in the GMP and FDA regulations can be put into technological and engineering practice.
+This course explains how the requirements laid down in the GMP and FDA regulations can be put into technological and Engineering practice.
 The whole lifecycle from the design, the qualification and the maintenance of equipment is covered.
-The new Annex 15 of the EU GMP Guide plays an important role here as well.
+The Annex 15 of the EU GMP Guide plays an important role here as well.